abhishekgoyalp/connect-create-research/API Documents/API_Endpoints.md

 ## View User’s full Profile
 Returns the user’s full information, including their phone number and complete home address (including the region).
+The user with subscription will be able to call this API to view the full information of the intended user.
 ---